 1. Check your tires

 The first contact between your car and the road is the tire.
 If they are in good condition with a lot of thread (3-4- mm is suitable) then they Should push excess water (through drains in the trade pattern) and contact the rubber with the road surface.
 If your tires are in bad condition, they can’t do that and your car is practically running on a body of water.
-This puts you at greater risk of “aquaplaning” when you lose your car on the road.
-An important indication of this is that you will notice your strategy being “light” and the car will start slipping.
-Kohistan rent a car company provides Good quality tires in the car that will help you avoid this dangerous situation.
+This puts you at greater risk of “aquaplaning” when you lose your vehicle on the road.
+An important indication of this is that you will notice your strategy being “light” and the vehicle will start slipping.
+Kohistan Rent a car company in Dubai provides Good quality tires in the car that will help you avoid this dangerous situation.

 2. Brakes – a potential lifesaver